Shon-TUS/research-notebooks/README.md

 Before running, please change the MOV file name specified in the code.

-When executed, the script will save the skeleton estimation results obtained using OpenPose as a CSV file.
+When executed, the script will save the skeleton estimation results obtained using MediaPipe as a CSV file.

 Although the generated MOV file with the estimated skeleton is not used during training, it will also be output.